Vehicle registration plate: Legal requirements

+In some jurisdictions, an export license plate, also known as customs license plate, is an official vehicle registration plate for vehicles that are capable of self-propulsion and are to be exported.
+The appearance and design of these plates usually differ from ordinary license plates.
+For example, in Germany, this is a license plate with a red border and a date field on the right.

 In some jurisdictions, plates require periodic replacement, often associated with a design change of the plate itself.
 Vehicle owners may or may not have the option to keep their original plate number, and may have to pay a fee to exercise this option.
 Alternately, or additionally, vehicle owners have to replace a small decal on the plate or use a decal on the windshield to indicate the expiration date of the vehicle registration, periodic safety and/or emissions inspections or vehicle taxation.
 Other jurisdictions have replaced the decal requirement through the use of computerization: a central database maintains records of which plate numbers are associated with expired registrations, communicating with automated number plate readers to enable law-enforcement to identify expired registrations in the field.